 The Persian Mother was talking about was Jean M. Ahy.
 His idea to start an international organization called Auroville International with its head office in new York had been well received by Mother.
 She had approved of Auroville International’s status, objectives and working methods “for a realisation of unity and harmony”, and had also blessed Ahy’s intricate organisational chart of Auroville International consisting of 15 departments and an even larger number of sub-departments.

-This site is being developed for honouring the participation of those involved in the creation of the reality of Auroville.
-If you have any information on the people who have contributed in the Auroville process and whose information has or hasn’t yet been displayed here, kindly share them with us with the relevant information, stories, pictures and videos of memorable instances involving them.
+This site is a work in progress for honouring the participation of the blessed souls in the creation of the reality of Auroville.
+If you have any information on the people who have contributed in the Auroville process and hasn’t yet been displayed here, kindly contact us with the relevant information, pictures and videos.
+With thanks, Honouring Participation Team.